-Given a line and a Circle, it could either be touching the circle or non-touching.
+Given a line and a Circle, it could either be touching the circle, interesting line or non-touching.

 Consider any line AB and a circle.
 Then according to the relative positions of the line and the circle, three possibilities can arise as shown in the given figure.